 What is the course about?

-• One-year intensive evening programme validated by OCN London.
+• Our course is a one-year intensive evening programme validated by OCN London.
 With us, you will study the equivalent of 3 A-Levels in Literature, History and Sociology over the course of 10 months, in addition to completing tasks for a further 5 ungraded units in Study Skills.

-• We support learners through the UCAS application process in Study Skills and tutorials.
+• We support learners rigorously through the UCAS application process in Study Skills and tutorials.

 What will we cover?

-• Study Skills: You will be guided through basic study skills to enable you to succeed.
+• Study Skills: You will be guided through basic study skills to enable you to succeed on the course.
 You will receive instruction in essay writing, note-taking, reading, research skills and exam skills every week throughout the course, and in line with your assignment requirements.

 • Literature: You will be given an introduction to the study of novels, poetry and drama; exploring different approaches and interpretations to texts, as well as learning to relate them to their their wider historical and cultural contexts.

-• History: You will gain an introduction to the study of the past through some of the major developments of the last two hundred years, such as the growth of industrial and urban society, colonialism and political revolutions.
+• History: You will gain an introduction to the study of the past through some of the most important historical developments over the last two hundred years, including the Civil Rights Movement, the First World War and the Russian Revolution.

 What will I achieve?